zverok/sho/README.md

 **Sho** is an experimental **post-framework** Ruby view library.
 It is based on Tilt and meant to provide entire view layer for a web application (based on any framework or completely frameworkless).

-<small>"Sho?" ("Шо?") is a Kharkiv dialecticism, meaning "What?", typically in a slightly aggressive manner.
-It is chosen as a library name because it is close to "show" in a written and spoken form (and also because "What?" is expected typical reaction to the library).</small>
+<sup>"Sho?" ("Шо?") is a Kharkiv dialecticism, meaning "What?", typically in a slightly aggressive manner.
+It is chosen as a library name because it is close to "show" in a written and spoken form (and also because "What?" is expected typical reaction to the library).</sup>

 **Post-framework** means Sho behaves as a decent _library_, neither implying nor forcing _any_ kind of conventions for your code layout and structure.